 +1 CHA or INT

 Humans make up the biggest part of the population in Mythria.
-They are very diverse in appearance with variations in height, skin colour, hair, and eye colour.
+They are very diverse in appearance with variations in height, skin colour, hair and eye colour.
 They are well adapted to various environments and can therefore be found almost everywhere across the world.
-Due to their rich history in adapting and thriving in various geographical landscapes, humans have founded many of the newer cities.
-In the past, humans have tried to make up for their generally low affinity with magic with studying the arcane arts, making most of the experts in the field humans to this date.
+In the past, humans have tried to make up for their generally lower affinity with magic by studying the arcane arts, making many of the world’s most respected scholars and theorists human to this day.
+Humans age in a way most other lineages recognise as “normal”: childhood, adulthood, and old age progress steadily and visibly, with signs of ageing usually appearing from the late forties onward.
+Their lives are often shaped by ambition, innovation, adaptability, and strong cultural diversity, leading to vastly different lifestyles depending on where they live.
 Humans typically live up to 80-100 years.

 Common